eagle-io/docs/source/faq/index.rst

 What types of data loggers, PLCs and RTUs are supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We support Campbell Scientific data loggers that use the PakBus protocol.
+We support the following range of dataloggers:

+Campbell Scientific
-This includes the CR200, CR800 and CR1000 series.
+	Data loggers that use the PakBus protocol including the CR200, CR800 and CR1000 series.

 .. only:: not latex